linalg-rs/rlst-suitesparse/README.md

-# rlst-suitesparse-src
+# rlst-suitesparse
-Suitesparse sources for Rust
+Suitesparse for Rust